scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

-Pythran IR is similar to Python AST, as defined in the `ast` module, except that several nodes are forbidden (most notably Pythran does not support used-defined classes or the `exec` instruction), and some nodes are converted to others to form a simpler AST easier to deal with for further analyse and optimizations.
+Pythran IR is similar to Python AST, as defined in the `ast` module, except that several nodes are forbidden (most notably Pythran does not support user-defined classes or the `exec` instruction), and some nodes are converted to others to form a simpler AST easier to deal with for further analyse and optimizations.
 The transformations applied by Pythran on Python AST are the
 following: